Visit Dr. Neavin in Los Angeles or Dubai for Your Breast Lift Consultation

 Breast lifts almost always involve reducing the areola.

 The main trade-off with all breast lift procedures is improved shape for a scar.
 As a rule, the more the breast must be lifted, the more incisions, and in turn, larger scars required.
 The addition of a breast implant may either increase or decrease the size and location of scars.
-Like every procedure in plastic surgery, you’re best off discussing your desires with a board certified plastic surgeon.
+Like every procedure in plastic surgery, you’re best off discussing your desires with a board-certified plastic surgeon.

-Breast lifts come in various forms, ranging from small incisions to large incisions.
-The amount of incisions (or scars) will depend on how much the area needs to be lifted.
+Breast lifts come in various forms, ranging from small to large incisions.
+The amount of post-operative scarring will depend on how much the area needs to be lifted.
 The idea of a mastopexy is to raise the breasts higher on a chest wall to a more youthful position.
 The reshaping with a mastopexy creates a perkier look, and reduces the size of the areola.
-Mastopexy does not enlarge the cest.
+Mastopexy does not enlarge the chest.
 In fact, some tissue (skin) is actually removed during the procedure.
 The resultant lift can sometimes make the the appearance a little smaller.
 In cases where a woman wants both a lift AND a bigger bust, a mastopexy and augmentation can be performed – either in one operation, or staged.
-(More on staging below).
+(More on staging below.)
 In some cases, an augmentation alone can lift the breast.
 This can be accomplished with the right candidate.
 Women who can benefit from a mastopexy with breast augmentation alone have breasts that are not too saggy (ptotic).
 As a general rule, the more saggy or droopy, the more work (and hence, “incisions”) are needed.

 Mastopexy or Augmentation with large implants combined with abdominoplasty and flank liposuction.

 Breast lift with breast augmentation, also referred to as an augmentation mastopexy.
 In this case, an inverted-T or Weiss pattern was used to improve shape.

 Is a Breast Lift Right For You?